openhive-network/HAfAH/src/sql_serializer/README.md

 link to sql_serializer sources in `hive/libraries/plugins`, then the cmake script of the hive submodule finds the plugin's sources together with sql_serializer by following the symbolic link.

 ## Setup
-You need to add the sql_serializer plugin and associated parameters to the hived node's `config.ini` file:
+You need to add the sql_serializer plugin and associated parameters to the hived node's `config.ini` file to enable the plugin.

 ```
 plugin = sql_serializer